-They’d promised to take me to the Mother Superior but they’d lied.
-Thankfully they’d at least let go of my elbows; my arms felt like they would never have feeling in them again.
+They’d promised to take me to the Mother Superior, but they’d lied.
+Thankfully they’d at least let go of my elbows; my arms felt like they would never have any feeling in them again.

 “There’s a bible in the draw and a bathroom through that door,” one said.

 I stood there, shocked and outraged.
-I heard a key turn.
+Then I heard a key turn.
 I was a prisoner!